tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

   This class template implements the Functor Design Pattern.
 It is used to declare the type of a **Callback**:

   * the first non-optional template argument represents the return type of the callback.
-  * the reminaining (optional) template arguments represent the type of the subsequent arguments to the callback.
+  * the remaining (optional) template arguments represent the type of the subsequent arguments to the callback.
   * up to nine arguments are supported.

 We are trying to figure out what the